 Mostly on a construction project / trade deal, the contractor / the seller asks for upfront from the client; to meet the cost that will incur before the project or deal begins.
 In such cases, the client agrees to make upfront on demand of Down Payment Guarantees in their favor.
 This acts as a guarantee for the payments made; in case, if any default occurs.
 For instance, if the contractor / the seller becomes bankrupt; or unable to perform as per the agreed contract terms.

 There are two types of Bonds, i.e.

-On Conditional – To avail the bond amount claimed, the client has to provide the proof of the contractor / the seller default; or prove that they did not meet their terms, as stated in the contract.
+On Conditional – To avail the bond amount claimed, the client has to provide proof of the contractor / the seller default; or prove that they did not meet their terms, as stated in the contract.

 How Does Advance Payment Guarantee Work in Construction?

-It acts as a guarantee issued by a bank upon request of the contractor in favor of the project owner for an amount equal to the upfront received; i.e. generally between 5% and 10% of the contract value.
+It acts as a guarantee issued by a bank upon request of the contractor in favor of the project owner for an amount equal to the upfront made; i.e. generally between 5% and 10% of the contract value.

 Benefits of Availing MT760